martaquintao/QuotationAttribution/README.txt

 1) General Information

 This file consists on a dataset for Quotation Attribution on Portuguese news, created within the scope of my Master thesis [1].
-The original documents consist in 100 000 unmarked news from the Portuguese newspaper ìPUBLICOî (1994).
+The original documents consist in 100 000 unmarked news from the Portuguese newspaper ‚ÄúPUBLICO‚Äù (1994).

 From that, a fraction of the original corpus was manually annotated yielding a total of 212 annotated news and 971 annotated quotes.
 The steps taken to obtain the final corpus were the following:
 --	Tokenization;